 During the year 2019-20 TVS CS's overall disbursements registered at Rs 7585 Cr ascompared to Rs 7067 Cr in the previous year.
 During the year under review the assetsunder management stood at Rs 9215 Cr as against Rs 8335 Cr during the previous yearregistering a growth of 10%.
 Total income during the financial year FY 2020 increased toRs 2015 Cr from Rs 1635 Cr during the financial year an increase of 23.1% over theprevious year.

 The profit before tax and exceptional items for the year has also improved and stood atRs 219 Cr as against Rs 216 Cr during the previous year.
 During the year TVSM hasinvested a sum of Rs 45 Cr in the Equity capital of TVS CS.

 The following companies are the subsidiaries of TVS CS.

 4. Harita Collection Services Private Limited

 5. TVS Commodity Financial Solutions Private Limited

 All the above subsidiaries are yet to commence its operations.

 Sundaram-Clayton (USA) Limited a wholly owned subsidiary of the Company is engaged inthe business of providing Professional Employer Organisation ("PEO") services tothe employees of the Company.
 The Company earned revenue of USD 7078 and net income afteradjustment of expenses amounted to USD 390 for the year ended 31st March 2020.

 Sundaram Holding USA Inc. (SHUI) & its subsidiaries

-The Company along with Sundaram Auto Components Limited (SACL) has formed SundaramHolding USA Inc. (SHUI) a company established under the applicable provisions of Laws of The UnitedStates of America.
-SHUI's wholly owned subsidiaries are:
+The Company along with Sundaram Auto Components Limited (SACL) has formed SundaramHolding USA Inc. (SHUI) a company established under the applicable provisions of Laws ofThe United States of America.

 1. Green Hills Land holding LLC South Carolina USA